 In the event that a per diem or benefit ineligible part-time employee has their employment status changed to a benefit eligible status (e.g. 3/5, 4/5, Full-time) and has successfully completed 6 months of employment, the employee will be able to enroll in applicable benefits (e.g. health, dental, life) the 1st of the month following their effective date of their status change or on the same day if the effective date of their status change occurred on the 1st of the month.
-Two examples are, 1) if employee on August 17th changes his or her status to a benefit eligible status, on September 1st is when the employee can enroll in applicable benefits and 2) if employee on October 1st changes his or her status to a benefit eligible status, on October 1st is when the employee can enroll in applicable benefits.
+Two examples are, 1) if employee on August 17th changes his or her status to a benefit eligible status, on September 1st is when the employee can enroll in applicable benefits.

 If an unbenefited employee (i.e. per diem employee) becomes benefit eligible during their first 6 months of employment they will receive benefits 1st of the month following a 60 day waiting period, or upon successful completion of their original six month probationary period (see Policy 2:5), whichever occurs first.
-The exception to this is health insurance which they will be eligible to enroll in first of the month after status change.
+The exception to this is health insurance which they will be eligible to enroll in on the first of the month after status change.

-5:4 HEALTH REIMBURSEMENT ACCOUNT (HRA)
+5:4 HEALTH REIMBURSEMENT ACCOUNT (HRA)/ FLEXIBLE SPENDING ACCOUNT (FSA)